-- 3. No individual or family resides at the facility for a period longer than 18 months, and no person or family shall be readmitted until at least 14 days have elapsed from their last residency. - 4.
+- minimum floor space of 100 square feet of space is provided for each individual sheltered. - 3.
+No individual or family resides at the facility for a period longer than 18 months, and no person or family shall be readmitted until at least 14 days have elapsed from their last residency. - 4.
 It is located in a place of worship which is established on the site for a period of 1 year or longer. - 5.
 It provides an employee or volunteer to maintain continuous on-site supervision. - 6.
-No religious shelter unit may be located within 3⁄4-mile radius of another religious shelter unit (determined by a straight line from property line to property line). - It is not located within a Primary Reservoir Watershed Protection Area or an -AOD.
+No religious shelter unit may be located within 3⁄4-mile radius of another religious shelter unit (determined by a straight line from property line to property line). - 7.
+It is not located within a Primary Reservoir Watershed Protection Area or an -AOD.